moebiussurfing/ofxAddonTemplateCustomApp/README.md

 No need to add them manually with the **OF PROJECT GENERATOR**:
 * [ofxAddonTemplateCustomApp](https://github.com/moebiussurfing/ofxAddonTemplateCustomApp)

-*Thanks a lot to all these ofxAddons coders.
+*Thanks a to all these ofxAddons coders.
 Look into each folder for authoring credits, original forks, and license info.*
  </p>
 </details>